hoanhan101/hraft/PROPOSAL.md

     > The great thing about this MIT's Distributed System course is that their
     > labs are built on top of Raft.
 They go through its implementation,
     > add a distributed key-value service on top of it and eventually exploring
     > the idea of sharding.
+This is exactly what I want to do too.
+The only
+    > difference is that they have the idea of sharding while I have the idea
+    > for a service discovery feature (Well I guess I can do both if I have
+    > time).
+Do you think this is a good hands-on lab to start with and maybe
+    > follow throughout the term?

-    > One more interesting thing here is their language choice.
-They choose Go
+    > One more thing that I want to point out about this course is that, they
-    > for their course.
-I am kind of debating whether I should go with Go or
+    > write everything in Go.
+I am new to Go and haven't had a chance to try it
+    > out.
+Do you think is it good to go with Go, instead of Python?
+    > If the answer is "Yes", I need to modify the final product section below
+    > because I planned to implement the project in Python as well as the
-    > Python.
+    > timeline?

 - Deliverables:
   - A minimum working version of Raft.

     > I am not sure how long it's gonna take for a minimum version of Raft so I
-    > am assuming that it will take at least 2 weeks.
+    > am assuming that it will take at least 2-3 weeks.
 After that, it will be
     > the improvement and testing phase.
 For now, I am leaving the all the
     > status for the rest of these weeks as *TODO*.
 However, I will update these
     > as long as I make progress with Raft's and have a better picture of how